tiepdotme/samwize.com/_posts/2020-02-14-getting-started-with-swiftui.markdown

 Luckily, there are plenty of articles and videos.

-Here's some that I learnt from, and the last section with links to resources.
+Here are some _random stuff_ that I learnt in the first few days as I try to build a new app.
+The last section will have more links to resources, and kind of cheat sheet.

+I might just add more to this post as I learn, or might write new blog post specifically on some tricks even around the most common of things..

 ## Let's watch how to build Instagram feed

-Watch on YouTube [part 1](https://www.youtube.com/watch?v=APxrtnxRzwI) & [part 2](https://www.youtube.com/watch?v=BiNYCvL1m94) where DeLong interactively teach SwiftUI as he replicates Instagram UI.
+Watch on YouTube [part 1](https://www.youtube.com/watch?v=APxrtnxRzwI) & [part 2](https://www.youtube.com/watch?v=BiNYCvL1m94) where DeLong interactively teach SwiftUI while he replicates Instagram UI.

 There are some framework designs that sucks eg. he doesn't like `NavigationView` and how nav links work.
+A hideous design about nav link is that all the destination views will be initialized!

+## NavigationLink not working?

+It is so common to not get nav link working.
+It seems like they are designed to be used only in `List`, or nav bar.
+You might need to use the `isActive` [trick](https://stackoverflow.com/a/59933501/242682) if the nav link is in a `VStack` or etc.

-## How to push a view without using `NavigationLink`
+## How to push a view without using NavigationLink

 A workaround is to use a [`hidden` nav link](https://stackoverflow.com/a/57321795/242682).

 ## [Present a modal sheet](https://www.hackingwithswift.com/quick-start/swiftui/how-to-present-a-new-view-using-sheets)

-You need 1. declare `@State isPresented = false`, 2. passing it to [`.sheet()`](https://developer.apple.com/documentation/swiftui/view/3352791-sheet), and 3. button action to set `isPresented = true`.

-It is long and ugly.
+You need to 1. declare `@State isPresented = false`, 2. passing it to [`.sheet()`](https://developer.apple.com/documentation/swiftui/view/3352791-sheet), and 3. button action to set `isPresented = true`.
+Sorry it is long and ugly.

 ## [2 ways to dismiss (eg. sheet)](https://www.hackingwithswift.com/quick-start/swiftui/how-to-make-a-view-dismiss-itself)